AnyLog-co/documentation/training/Session II (Deployment).md

 # Session II - Deployment of the test network

-This session includes 3 sections:
+This session includes 4 sections:

 1. An [Overview](#overview)
 2. Step by step [install](#install) of a test network
 3. Connecting sample data sources and [Populating Data](#populating-data)
+4. [Validate Deployment](#validate-deployment) to run commands and queries using the nodes CLIs
+5. [Reference Documentation](#reference-documentation) to deploy and configure the Remote CLI and Grafana

 # Overview